ouspg/trytls/README.md

 ### Packaging

-A stub should be confined to a directory named in a way that describes the chosen target language and library or service.
+A stub should be confined to a directory named in a way that describes the chosen target language and library or service: in stubs/language-library/,
+named as `run` with the appropriate file extension (run.lua, run.py etc.)

 A stub should have a top level `README.md` that describes how to run the example.
 The stubs should have a `run` command.